shivasankarka/Tenka/README.md

     ```
     Specify the name of the environment to remove.

-## Current Limitations:
-- **Mojo Version Management**: Tenka currently doesn't support the management of different Mojo versions.
+- **Package a Mojo modular**:
+    ```
+    tenka package <source_name> <package_name> [<source_path>]
+    ```
+    Specify the name of the source module and the package name to be used when importing the package. `<source_path>` is optional; if nott provided, Tenka will search it in current path automatically package and add it to the active environment.

+- **Install a package**:
+    ```
+    tenka install <package_name> [--branch]
+    ```
+    Use the `--branch` option to specify a branch if needed.
+Tenka will install the package to the current active environment.

+- **Search for a package**:
+    ```
+    tenka search <package_name>
+    ```
+    This command searches for a package named `<package_name>` on GitHub.

+- **Remove a package**:
+    ```
+    tenka remove <package_name>
+    ```
+    This command removes the package named `<package_name>`.

-- **GitHub Project Installation Limitation**: Tenka cannot install and package GitHub projects that do not contain main package directory with same name as repo.
-For example, a repository named "xyz" should have a source directory named "xyz" or "src", not "xyzud".
+- **GitHub Project Installation Limitation**: Tenka is unable to install and package GitHub projects that do not have a main package directory with the same name as the repository.
+For instance, a repository named "xyz" should have a source directory named "xyz" or "src", not "xyzud".
+- **Bash Support**: Tenka currently relies on zsh scripts for handling operations and therefore is only compatible with zsh on macOS.
+If you are interested in contributing to bash development, please open a pull request or issue and get in touch with me.
+- **Package dependencies**: Currently, As there are no standard Mojo package versioning system, Tenka lacks the capability to verify if a package will function correctly within a specific Mojo environment.

 ## Contributing

-Any contributions to tenka are welcome!
-If you have any ideas, suggestions, or bug reports, please feel free to open an issue or submit a pull request on our GitHub repository.
+Any contributions to Tenka are welcome!
+If you have ideas, suggestions, or bug reports, please don't hesitate to open an issue or submit a pull request on the GitHub repository.

 ## License
 Tenka is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 I hope it makes your Mojo package management a breeze.